Woman charged in Thomasville stabbings found

-THOMASVILLE — A 32-year-old woman who police say stabbed her grandparents early Tuesday in Thomasville was arrested in Archdale Thursday morning.
+THOMASVILLE — A 32-year-old woman who police say stabbed her grandparents early July 4 in Thomasville was arrested in Archdale two days later.

 A customer at a convenience store in the 10200 block of S. Main Street recognized Kristin Lynn Billings from news and social media reports about the stabbings and notified a store employee, who called police, the Thomasville Police Department said.